gkevinb/blog/content/post/deploy-vue-to-github-pages.md

 ## Step 1.5: Add vue.config.js (only for project site)

 Create a file in the project directory called: `vue.config.js` and add the following lines as the content of the file.
-This ensures the build will have the correct paths when sourcing JavaScript and CSS code when deployed to Github Pages.
+This ensures the build will have the correct paths when sourcing JavaScript and CSS code when deployed to **Github Pages**.

 ```javascript
 module.exports = {